English Breakfast tea is usually a morning thing.

 Not rushed.
 Not dumped over ice as an afterthought.
 Brewed properly first, then cooled and poured over ice, the way it’s meant to be enjoyed when the weather turns warm.

-Once you try it this way, you realise something surprising.
+Once you try it this way, you realize something surprising.

 It’s really, really good.